 Superconductor Discovery

-Beyond generating new families of hypothetical superconductors for the first time, this model also enables researchers to extrapolate a family of potential superconductors from any single new one they discovery.
+Beyond generating new families of hypothetical superconductors for the first time, this model also enables researchers to extrapolate a family of potential superconductors from any single new one they discover.
 The model is a powerful tool for accelerating superconductor discovery.
-I conducted this research with Prof. Dordevic (UAkron), who kindly accepted to mentor me on this project after I cold-emailed him.
+I conducted this research with Prof. Dordevic (UAkron), who graciously accepted to mentor me on this project after I cold-emailed him.
+I'm incredibly grateful for his kindness.

 This work was published as: